 Economic Woes or Cultural Issues: Which Matters More?

 The destiny of freedom is a difficult and seemingly intractable question to consider.
 Therefore, there is a tendency to put it off.
 The subjects that societies choose to consider in the public sphere must be the ones that are likely to have the greatest impact on them.
-The more profound the impact of an issue, the more urgent must its public consideration be.
+The more profound the impact of an issue, the more urgent must its public consideration is.

 If a society merely considers only easy questions, it is then quite possible that it might miss the most pertinent questions and be lulled into believing that all is well, when it is not.
 Avoiding difficult questions is an irresponsible course.
 At least when we engage with difficult questions we have the possibility of arriving at answers.